Creativity (religion): Ceremonies

 Creativity has four life cycle ceremonies: The Creator Wedding Ceremony, the Creator Child Pledging Ceremony, the Ceremony of Confirmation of Loyalty to the White Race, and The Saying of Goodbyes to our Departed Brethren.
 Ceremonies are performed by church ministers.
 At a wedding, the bride and groom exchange vows before "Nature" and the congregation.
 The pledging ceremony is ideally conducted within two weeks after a child's birth, with both parents pledging to raise their child as a "loyal member of the White Race and faithful to the church."
 The confirmation ceremony is to ideally performed on the child's 13th birthday.
 The eulogy ceremony is up to the kin of the deceased with cremation an accepted method of disposition of the body.

 Ministers

 Klassen strove for every member to engage in recruitment and as such, granted "Ministerial Certificates" to "any legitimate White Man or Woman over the age of 16" who convinced church leadership that they were "dedicated to the noble cause of the White Race".
 Prospective ministers must demonstrate worthiness and pass written and oral examinations.
-The written exams consist of 150 questions (requiring a one-paragraph response to each) and an essay.
-Applicants are encouraged to request recommendations from three established ministers, and the final requirement is the signing of an oath.
+The written exam designed by Matt Hale consisted of 149 questions and an essay with the final requirement the signing of an oath.